Are you wondering which Costa Rican holidays might be going on while you are traveling and what you can expect regarding celebrations?

 The chances of Costa Rica winning the battle were very slim.
 However, young Juan Santamaria had the idea to set fire to a building in which Walker’s troops were gathered.
-The fire caused Walker’s troops to flee, however, it also resulted in the death of Santamaria due to enemy fire.
+The fire caused Walker’s troops to flee.
+Unfortunately, it also resulted in the death of Santamaria due to enemy fire.

-The story about Juan Santamaria seems to be a bit hazy with everything we read saying different things on exactly who this young boy was, however, everyone agrees he helped save the country from William Walker and his troops.
+The story about Juan Santamaria seems to be a bit hazy with everything we read saying different things about exactly who this young boy was.
+However, everyone agrees he helped save the country from William Walker and his troops.

 In honor of his sacrifice and defeating William Walker a national holiday was enacted in Juan Santamaria’s name.

 On this day you can expect parades throughout the country to celebrate.
 These parades tend to be put on by schools with kids leading the festivities.